 The pooled fund business offers a wide range of investment fund types.
-Some UK Index funds necessarily desire to have an exposure to movements in the Legal & General Group Plc share price.
+Some funds with a UK equity index component necessarily desire to have an exposure to movements in the Legal & General Group Plc share price.
 In order that the Company does not itself hold shares in its own ultimate parent company (since a direct holding would breach a Companies Act requirement), the required exposure is obtained via a reinsurance arrangement with Swiss Re Europe S.A.
 (Swiss Re).